 All applications are evaluated by a peer-review committee of individuals from outside of California.
 The committee is composed of scientists from relevant disciplines and breast cancer advocates and other community representatives.

-Applications are rated using four equally weighted criteria.
+Component 2 Full applications are rated using four equally weighted criteria.
 The first two are categorized as "collaboration elements" and the second two are termed "scientific merit".

 • Partnership (Collaboration Element)